Identification

 The concern remains regarding the use of detention, albeit not in an accelerated procedure, and the lack of safeguards.
 The Adults at Risk policy was amended in May 2021 to bring victims of modern slavery into the remit of immigration detention policy.

 The guidance was further amended in November 2021[2] to include the new Competent Authority – the Immigration Enforcement Competent Authority.
 The creation of a second Competent Authority was criticised by a group of NGOs[3] and concerns raised by the Independent Anti-Slavery Commissioner.[4]
-In the first nine months of 2023, only 32% of cases decided by the Immigration Enforcement Competent Authority were confirmed as victims of trafficking, as opposed to over 79% of cases considered by the Single Competent Authority.[5]
+In 2024, only 34% of cases decided by the Immigration Enforcement Competent Authority were confirmed as victims of trafficking, as opposed to 67% of cases considered by the Single Competent Authority.[5]

 Age assessment of unaccompanied children

 The procedure for identifying unaccompanied children is governed by guidance and case law.
 At the screening stage, where a person appears to an Immigration Officer or the Home Office caseworker to be under 18, policy guidance is that they are to be treated as a child.
-Details of this process are set out at Registration of the asylum application: Registration of unaccompanied children.
+Details of this process are set out at Registration of unaccompanied children.

-The guidance has been amended several times in recent years to reflect various judicial challenges, including to the practice of the social work age assessments at the Kent Intake Unit on the grounds that the procedural safeguards required of social work assessments applied equally to the Home Office employed social workers.[7]
+The guidance has been amended several times in recent years to reflect various judicial challenges, including to the practice of the social work age assessments at the Kent Intake Unit on the grounds that the procedural safeguards required of social work assessments applied equally to the Home Office employed social workers.[8]
 This followed a series of challenges to the interpretation of the ‘significantly over 18’ policy, ultimately in favour of the Home Office, retaining the right to make those decisions at the border.
-In addition to the criticism by the Refugee Council, a report from the Independent Chief Inspector of Borders and Immigration drew attention to the practice of making these initial decisions, including the lack of interpreters used.[8]
-Charities drew attention to the risks of this policy resulting in children being sent to Rwanda under the MEPD agreement, mistakenly judged to be adult.[9]
+In addition to the criticism by the Refugee Council, a report from the Independent Chief Inspector of Borders and Immigration drew attention to the practice of making these initial decisions, including the lack of interpreters used.[9]
+In 2023, The UN Committee on the Rights of the Child (UNCRC) also raised concerns about the persistent use of unreliable methods for age assessments, as well as the high number of age disputed children, meaning some children have been detained, and the lack of data on age assessments.[10]

 If the Home Office has referred to a local authority because they felt there was doubt about the claimed age, the social worker responsible for an assessment must assure the Home Office that they have considered the age and this would usually be communicated to a child through an agreed template.[11]
 A stand-alone assessment is not necessary but the Home Office must be satisfied that the areas listed on the template have been considered by the social worker.
 The Home Office must also be satisfied that any assessment complies with case law – often referred to as ‘Merton compliant’ as Merton was the first piece of case law dealing with the lawful procedure for age assessments.
 It would then be usual for the Home Office to adopt the age decided by the social worker but more detail is given in guidance.[12]